Prompt Schema: Why .sinc.json Is the Future of Prompt Standards

 Cross-Model Portability

-A .sinc.json file works with every LLM because the 6-band structure captures universal specification dimensions, not model-specific features.
-The same file can be sent to ChatGPT, Claude, Gemini, Llama, or Mistral.
-The interpretation may vary slightly by model, but the specification is complete for all of them.
+A .sinc.json file works with every LLM.
+The 6-band structure covers universal specification dimensions, not features tied to one model.
+You can send the same file to ChatGPT, Claude, Gemini, Llama, or Mistral.
+Each model may interpret it slightly differently, but the specification is complete for all of them.

-This is the key advantage over model-specific prompt formats.
-OpenAI's structured outputs use JSON Schema for output format — but that is model-specific and covers only the FORMAT dimension. sinc-LLM's .sinc.json covers all 6 dimensions and works everywhere.
+This is the big advantage over model-specific formats.
+OpenAI's structured outputs use JSON Schema for the output shape, but that is tied to one provider and covers only the FORMAT dimension. sinc-LLM's .sinc.json covers all 6 dimensions and works everywhere.

 Editor Integration